jupiterbak/MV440VideoCollector/ReadMe.md

 # MV440 Video Collector

-The following project provide an implementation of the MMI-Protocol used by all Siemens Code-reading camera of the familly MVx40
+The following project provides an implementation of the MMI-Protocol used by all Siemens Code-reading camera of the familly MVx40

 ## Prerequisites